By Proppi Editorial Team Updated 9 min read

 Why This Matters More Than You’d Think

-The obvious benefit is speed — finding stuff faster.
-But the bigger win is what happens when your documents become searchable as a whole:
+The obvious benefit is speed — finding the right evidence faster.
+But the bigger win is what happens when your documents become usable as a connected source record:

 Compliance visibility.
-“Which of my properties have current Healthy Homes assessments?” isn’t a question you can answer quickly with a filing system.
-With extracted entities and classification, it’s a 5-second query.
+“Which of my properties have current Healthy Homes assessments?” (or for Australian landlords: “which properties have a valid Annual Fire Safety Statement?”) isn’t a question you can answer quickly with a filing system.
+With extracted entities and classification, the system can prepare a source-backed status view for review.

 Tax time.
-Your accountant asks for last year’s interest statements, repair invoices, insurance premiums, and rates notices across all properties.
+Your accountant — or you, preparing Inland Revenue records in New Zealand or Australian Taxation Office substantiation in Australia — asks for last year’s interest statements, repair invoices, insurance premiums, and rates notices across all properties.
 That’s an afternoon with folders.
-It’s a few queries with AI document management.
+It becomes a cited prep pack with AI document management.

 Deadline safety.
 The AI doesn’t just extract dates — it tracks them.
 Lease renewals, insurance expiries, compliance deadlines.
 No spreadsheet to maintain.
 No calendar reminders to set up and hope you don’t accidentally delete.

 Cost awareness.
-When you can search across all your financial documents at once, you start seeing patterns — which properties cost the most to maintain, where your insurance premiums are climbing, whether your yield calculations still stack up.
+When financial documents are connected to properties, dates, and categories, you can prepare a source-backed view of which properties cost the most to maintain, where insurance premiums are climbing, and whether your yield calculations still stack up.

 The Limitations (Being Honest)